top of page

 0001.jpg

-In partnership with Stella’s Circle and Planeet Consulting, this summer, we’ll instal three composting bins in downtown St. John’s to collect organics from a group of neighbours and produce compost for the use of Stella’s and participants.
+In partnership with Stella’s Circle and Planeet Consulting, in summer 2022, we installed three composting bins in downtown St. John’s to collect organics from a group of neighbours and produce compost for the use of Stella’s and participants.

 Our long-term vision is to replicate this program across the city providing social, economic, and environmental benefits to individuals, neighbourhoods, community gardens, schools, businesses, and more!
 You can learn more about our vision in this blog.